rovangju/carbon-nbd/README.md

-# Carbon Extension: Next Business Day (NBD)
+# Carbon Wrapper: Next Business Day (NBD)

 [![Build Status](https://travis-ci.org/rovangju/carbon-nbd.svg?branch=master)](https://travis-ci.org/rovangju/carbon-nbd)

 -------

 Have some business logic that requires a somewhat complicated calculation for deadlines or effective dates that need to be modified based on holidays, weekends or special dates?
-This extension for the PHP [Carbon project](https://github.com/briannesbitt/Carbon/) (a DateTime extension itself) is for you!
+This wrapper for the PHP [Carbon project](https://github.com/briannesbitt/Carbon/) (a DateTime extension itself) is for you!

 ## Overview